 The dramatic and historic civil rights march from Selma, Alabama to the state capitol at Montgomery ended Thursday (25 March).

-The dramatic and historic civil rights march from Selma, Alabama to the state capitol at Montgomery ended Thursday (25 March).
+Background: The dramatic and historic civil rights march from Selma, Alabama to the state capitol at Montgomery ended Thursday (25 March).
 The marchers, following a night spent at a Roman Catholic institution on the outskirts of town, swung happily out for the last leg which took them through the city to the steps of the state capitol building.

 All morning, the marchers milled around the baseball field of the City of St. Jude, a 40 acre compound operated by white Roman Catholics for Negroes.
 As they did so, national guard forces were drawn up at one or two places along the route.
 At the end of the three and one half miles from St. Jude's to the capitol, the confederate flag and the Alabama state flag flew over the capitol building.
 The city seemed nearly deserted, with little traffic moving.